leonard-ramen/lumen-pin-payments/readme.md

-# PIN Payments implementation using Lumen
+# PIN Payments API implementation using Lumen

 ## Installation
 Given that you have composer installed, else get composer [here](http://getcomposer.org/)